ChieftainY2k/face-blurer/README.md

   * Because it's easier to delete the frames with a file manager if you want to reprocess just a part of the video.
   * Because it's easier to process frames with AI models and then compose video back.
 Also, it's easier to debug and improve the process.
   * Bacause it's easier to parallelize processing of frames.
-  * Bacause it's easier to process frames with different AI models and then compose video back.

 # Examples: